Lalit2109/appGateway/README.md

 - Check the routing rule names in `environments.json`
 - Ensure the routing rules are spelled correctly (case-sensitive)

+### Error: "Backend pool not found" (Normal mode)
+- Verify the `normalBackendPoolName` in configuration matches the actual pool name in App Gateway
+- Check that the backend pool exists in your App Gateway
+- Ensure the name is spelled correctly (case-sensitive)

-### Error: "No saved state found" (Normal mode)
+### Error: "Backend settings not found" (Normal mode)
-- The state file may have been deleted or not created
-- You may need to manually configure routing rules in Azure Portal
-- Consider backing up state files to a secure location

-### State File Location
-- Local execution: Created in the Scripts directory
-- Pipeline execution: Published as a pipeline artifact
+- Verify the `normalBackendSettings` in configuration matches the actual settings name in App Gateway
+- Check that the backend HTTP settings exist in your App Gateway
+- Ensure the name is spelled correctly (case-sensitive)

 ## Best Practices

 1. **Test First**: Always test in dev/staging before production
 2. **Approval Process**: The approval stage provides a safety check - ensure approvers understand the impact
-3. **Backup State**: Consider storing state files in Azure Blob Storage or Key Vault
+3. **Configuration Accuracy**: Ensure all backend pool and backend settings names in config match exactly with App Gateway (case-sensitive)
 4. **Notifications**: Add email/Slack notifications to the pipeline for team awareness
 5. **Monitoring**: Monitor App Gateway metrics during maintenance windows
 6. **Documentation**: Keep `environments.json` updated as routing rules change, especially `routingRulesToProcess`
 7. **Access Control**: Use Azure DevOps pipeline permissions to restrict who can run and approve the pipeline
-8. **Configuration Review**: Review the `routingRulesToProcess` list before running the pipeline
+8. **Configuration Review**: Review the `routingRulesToProcess` configuration before running the pipeline

 ## Security Considerations

-- ✅ State files contain resource IDs but no secrets
+- ✅ No state files required - all configuration is in the config file
 - ✅ Service connections use managed identities or service principals
 - ✅ Pipeline requires manual trigger (no automatic runs)
 - ⚠️ Consider storing sensitive config in Azure Key Vault